acmdas/das_fieldstones/morefieldstones2020.md

 ## The World is Made of Events, Not Things
 Sunday, 20 December 2020

-“There is, nevertheless, an aspect of time that has survived the demolition inflicted on it by nineteenth- and twentieth-century physice.
+“There is, nevertheless, an aspect of time that has survived the demolition inflicted on it by nineteenth- and twentieth-century physics.
 Divested of the trappings with which Newtonian theory had draped it, and to which we had become so accustomed, it now shines out with greater clarity; the world is nothing but change.”—Carlo Rovelli, *The Order of Time* p 96

 Time Physics